storj/storj/docs/blueprints/referral-manager-v1.md

 - Create `tokens` and `satellites` table in Referral Manager database.
 - Create a `Delete` method for satellite `registration_tokendb`.
 - Implementing an endpoint on satellite for gathering users whose current count of remaining invitation token is 0.
+- Implementing an endpoint on Referral Manager for setting in-memory `eligibleUsers` to be empty.
 - Implementing generating invitation tokens from Referral Manager CLI.
 - Implementing an endpoint on satellite for saving new referral links into users table.
 - Implementing an endpoint on Referral Manager for verifying invitation tokens.